 If you want to grab your audience’s attention and keep them on the edges of their seats, having the best video effects software is essential.
 Effects are preset adjustments that can be applied to your video to alter its look and feel.
 This can range from simple colour correction effects like sepia and black-and-white to stylised animations like the strobe flicker effect.

 An effects library is a collection of visual effects that can be applied to your video via your video effects software.
 By combining different visual effects together, you can achieve all sorts of unique and fascinating results.
+Many video effects programs synergise well with the best video editing software, allowing you to streamline your workflow.

-In this article, we take a look at some of the best video effects software in 2021.
+In this article, we take a look at some of the best video effects software right now.
 Each of these applications comes with a huge number of preset effects that you can apply in a few clicks, changing the visual direction of your entire film.
 If you know that you want to go Adobe then you can see the deal below, or skip straight to our download After Effects walkthrough or Creative Cloud discount page.

 The best video effects software in 2021